-All of the food and program materials a Scout will need are included in the camp fee.
-However, there is a camp store, commonly known as the Trading Post, which has snacks, drinks, ice cream, camp gear, and souvenirs that your Scout will want to purchase.
-Most Scouts spend between \$50-\$75.
+The camp fee includes all the food and program materials a Scout will need.
+However, a camp store, commonly known as the Trading Post, has snacks, drinks, ice cream, camp gear, and souvenirs your Scout will want to purchase.
+Most Scouts spend between \$40-\$50.